alexfranco12/Hackathon-Group2-Sep2021-BackEnd/README.md

 The journey to create this project started with the question, "What is the hardest part about adopting a dog?"
 After asking people this quesion we ended up with two answers: where to go to find dogs that are available to adopt, and getting the chance to meet and spend time with the dog in a friendly environment before making a decision.
 To solve these problems we set out to build a service that could bring adoption services and adopters together.
 By aggregating the information on available dogs and providing the ability to request a playdate, we can assist both parties involved in making this process easier.
 For the adoption services we provide a simple interface with unique features that creates predictability in their workflow, and for adopters we provide a one-stop-shop to maximize their options and give a unique feature that previously was difficult to accomplish.

+In addition to user research, we analyzed the competitive landscape to identify gaps in the adoption services industry.
+No other competitor sites offered a way to reserve playdates with the potential adoptee dogs.
+We also drew design inspiration from comparative services such as dating and vacation rental apps.
+From there we created an MVP low-fidelity prototype and tested it with users before creating a design system and iterating to high-fidelity.
+We communicated and collaborated across design and development teams to ensure that the product solved for user needs while remaining technologically feasible.

 ### Technologies Used
 - Express
 - MongoDB